tobac-project/tobac-tutorials/docs/RunningTutorials.md

-# How to install Tobac-Tutorials
+# How to run Tobac-Tutorials

-## Getting started
+## Getting started: Installation

 This documentation explains how to use tobac-tutorial notebooks for `tobac` 2.x using an Anaconda environment.
 For running tutorials on your local device, create